ejnguyen1/cse15L-lab-report/lab-report5.md

 ```
 find -name "*sta*"
 ```
-The output is the following
+The output is the following.
 ```
 ./berlitz1/HandRIstanbul.txt
 ./berlitz1/HistoryIstanbul.txt